dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 ##### ctor(string schemaName, string procedureName, TParameters parameters) : base(schemaName, procedureName, parameters) {}
 This constructor is is only available for stored procedures which do have parameters.
 This constructor can be used to set the schema name and the procedure name.
 It takes an argument of the type that is defined by the **TParameters** type parameter.
 It also takes a the schema name and procedure name as string as well as the object that represents the parameters.

+#### Stored Procedure Attributes
+There are a number of attributes which the stored procedure framework provids which can be used to override the conventions which the framework uses.

+* DirectionAttribute
+* NameAttribute
+* ParameterDbTypeAttribute
+* PrecisionAttribute
+* ScaleAttribute
+* SchemaAttribute
+* SizeAttribute

+##### DirectionAttribute
+This attribute can be applied to a property which defines a SQL stored procedure parameter and used to overrride the default *Input Only* behaviour of the parameters.
+The attribute is constructed with a `System.data.ParameterDirection` enumeration.

+##### NameAttribute
+This attribute can be applied to a class, struct, or property to override the name which the framework will use by convention fot the object.
+This attribute can be used to override the name of a stored procedure, a parameter or a return type field.
+The attribute is constructed with the overriding name.

+##### ParameterDbTypeAttribute
+This attribute can be applied to a property to override the SqlDbType of a parameter or a retutn type field.
+The attribute is constructed with a `System.Data.SqlDbType`.

+##### PrecisionAttribute
+This attribute can be applied to a property to overdide the default precision of `Decimal`, `Numeric`, `Money`, `SmallMoney` data types.
+The attribute is constructed with a `System.Byte`.

+##### ScaleAttribute
+This attribute can be applied to a property to overide the default scale of `Decimal`, `Numeric`, `Money`, `SmallMoney` data types.
+The attribute is constructed with a `System.Byte`.

+##### SchemaAttribute
+This attribute can be applied to a class, struct, or property to override the default schema of *dbo* which the framework will assume for a stored procedure.
+The attribute is constructed with the overriding schema name.

+##### SizeAttribute
+This attribute can be applied to a property to overdide the default size of a text or binary types of parameter or field.
+The attribute is constructed with a `System.Int32`.

 ## Examples
 (Once complete) all of the code in the examples listed below will exist in the following projects: